Best Mattress Foundations

 Overall Thoughts:

 The Zoma Foundation is made of SPF, an amalgam of three strong hardwood varieties.
-Like the Amerisleep Platform Bed, this foundation is well-known for its simple, sleek design that works for any mattress.
-It features dark upholstery that can match nearly any decor and comes with a slat-pack system to offer superior body support.
+Like the Amerisleep Platform Bed, I was fond of this foundation for its simple, sleek design that works with any mattress.
+It features dark upholstery that can match nearly any room design and comes with a slat-pack system that offers superior body support.
 Each slat is spaced for the perfect combination of support and airflow.

-The frame is assembled in minutes thanks to Zoma's unique pin-locking design that enables sleepers to easily snap all the corners of the base into place.
+I was able to assemble the frame in minutes thanks to Zoma's unique pin-locking design that enables one to easily snap all the corners of the base into place.
 It boasts a slat pack that rolls out on top of your foundation to offer your bed even, sturdy support.
-You can add the legs to turn your foundation into a bed set or remove them and place the foundation in an existing bed set or a metal bed frame.
+During our 2 stage review process, I tried out the bed with and without its legs attached to see how sturdy both versions are.
+I liked that attaching the legs was so easy and they held my partner and I’s weight strongly without shaking or breaking.
+Without the legs, we turned the foundation into a bed set but you can also place the foundation in an existing bed set or a metal bed frame.

 The Zoma Foundation is available in six sizes corresponding to standard bed dimensions, including Twin XL and Twin designs - both rare for a bed frame.
 It is relatively lightweight and can accommodate any mattress, high-profile pillow-tops, latex hybrids, and other types known to be heavy.

 Since Zoma sells its products online only, visit their website to purchase or learn more about their foundation.
-It ships free and comes with a 1-year warranty.
+You can expect to pay about $400 for a queen-size bed frame.
+These foundations also ship free and come with a 1-year warranty.

 What We Like